Updated 14th April 2022

 Insulin resistance and diet

-When your body no longer responds the way it should to insulin, it’s known as insulin resistance.
-This increases your risk of prediabetes and diabetes by keeping your blood sugar levels high.
+When your body no longer responds the way it should to insulin, this is called insulin resistance.
+It increases your risk of prediabetes and diabetes by keeping your blood sugar levels high.

-What you eat has links to insulin resistance, although researchers are still working out exactly how.
+What you eat has links to insulin resistance, although researchers are still figuring out the details.

 Overweight and obesity lead to excess fat storage around your organs and waistline, increasing your risk of insulin resistance.

 Different foods also have varying effects on insulin resistance.
-Food choices that rapidly increase your blood sugar — often known as high-glycemic index, or high-GI, foods — prompt the release of a large amount of insulin.
+Foods that rapidly increase your blood sugar prompt the release of a large amount of insulin.

-However, ZOE’s research shows that everyone responds to foods differently, so even so-called high-GI foods don’t lead to the same blood sugar increases from person to person.
+ZOE’s research shows that everyone responds to foods differently, so even high-GI foods don’t lead to the same blood sugar increases from person to person.

 The ZOE at-home test analyzes your blood sugar responses to food, as well as your blood fat responses and your gut health.